matejnavara/travel-tech-think-blog/content/posts/2021-04-15_100DaysOfCode-pt2/index.md

 Some good news today; if all goes right, from Monday I will be applying these React Native skills to a leading UK Neuroscience company helping address mental health in young people!
 Happy days indeed!

 Anyway without getting distracted we should add some additional API actions to our app.
-Busy/long day so nothing _WIIIIILD_ but let's (finally) hook up a PostgreSQL database.
+Busy/long day so nothing _WIIIIILD_ but let's (finally) start hooking up a PostgreSQL database.

 The changes for this will be on the API side.
 Currently for this project I've opted to use simple node-postgres for interfacing with PostgreSQL rather than a query/ORM.